DougTheDruid/SoT-ESP-Framework/README.md

 ### Providing updates to this code base
 If you are interested in helping maintain this code base, first off, thank you!
 My only asks are as follows:
 1. Document your additions/changes in accordance with what exists
-2. Utilize Pylint and the provided pylintrc file to ensure your code is 10/10 compliant prior to submittion of a PR
+2. Utilize Pylint and the provided pylintrc file to ensure your code is 10/10 compliant prior to submission of a PR
 3. Keep the framework a framework, do not add new features outside those listed in the "TODO" section
 4. Create "Issues" if something strikes you as incorrect or needing improvement.
 Also consider looking at issues for opportunities to contribute